Optimizing Your LinkedIn Profile

 Link to different forms of media

-As mentioned above, you can add links to photos, presentations, projects, documents, articles, and videos in the Experience and Education sections, as well as in a Featured area on your profile (appears immediately after your About section).
+You can add links to photos, presentations, projects, documents, articles, and videos in the Experience and Education sections, as well as in a Featured area on your profile (appears immediately after your About section).
 Media elements elevate your profile and make it more visually appealing.
 They can also be used to provide strong examples of your work.
 Be sure to only choose media that helps support your brand.
 Some examples might include an abstract of a paper, a video of you presenting, or a picture of your receiving an award.

 By incorporating all of the above suggestions into your LinkedIn profile, you will be more likely to be discovered by the “right” professionals, meaning by those in your targeted field and area.
-In addition, you will reach the coveted “All-Star” profile status; LinkedIn says users with complete All Star profiles are 40 times more likely to receive opportunities through LinkedIn and be found by others.
-For more detailed information on optimizing your profile, please view our webinar recording Stand Out Online: Optimizing Your LinkedIn Profile.